IBM/dbb/Templates/Common-Backend-Scripts/README.md

 ### 2.2 - Installation

-* Copy/clone the Common Backend Scripts into Unix System Services under a protected directory, e.g. `/usr/dbb/pipelineBackend`.
+* Copy/clone the Common Backend Scripts into z/OS UNIX System Services under a protected directory, e.g. `/usr/dbb/pipelineBackend`.
   * Update the permission of these scripts to allow for `read/execute` to only the users who will invoke the scripts.
 This is typically the technical user defined for the pipeline orchestrator.

 * The following environment variables need to be defined (for instance within the `.profile`) for the mainframe users who will execute the scripts on UNIX System Services: